-The main difference between Basic/Audit Package and Ecommerce Package consists Ecommerce Package shows how many conversions are generating each source, medium, campaigns and even terms.
+The main difference between the Basic/Audit Package and Ecommerce Package is that the Ecommerce Package shows how many conversions each source, medium, campaigns and even term generates.

 How can we track conversions by source if we don’t track individual customer journeys?

 We have created a Source-ID System (SIS).
-This system create an ID for every referral to your site.
+This system creates an ID for every referral to your site.
 For example:

-If a user accesses your website from SEO and the landing page is your Home Page, SIS create a source-id with the number 1.
+If a user accesses your website from SEO and the landing page is your Home Page, the SIS creates a source-id with the number 1.

 You’ll see this source-id added in your URL with the parameter yourwebsite.com/?_adin=1